-- Horrible lighting is really distracting.
-It’s hard to have a zoom call with someone that you feel might be in witness protection.
+- Horrible lighting is distracting.
+Having a zoom call with someone you feel might be in witness protection is challenging.
 Get your lighting sorted, please.

 - When you aren’t talking – go on mute.
-So many people need this one tattooed to their butts.
-Still.
-Aside from barking dogs, zoom and zoom-like technologies don’t know the difference between foreground and background noise.
+So many people need this one tattooed on their butts.
+Still, aside from barking dogs, zoom and zoom-like technologies don’t know the difference between foreground and background noise.
 They pick up everything.

 - Consider your backdrop.
 Take a look at what is in your background.
 Do you have a picture of you and your frat brothers doing shots from your glory days in college?
 Do you have your unmade bed?
 Consider something less distracting and perhaps invest in a green screen.

 - Avoid Odd camera angles.
 No one looks good when the camera is pointing up at your face.
 No one.
 Not Scarlett Johanssen.
 Not Ryan Reynolds.
 No one.

 - Mute button mismanagement.
 How many meetings have you been to where someone has said, “Sorry, I was on mute?”
 For me, it’s at least three meetings a day.
 If you go on mute, know that you have to come off silent to speak.

 - Eating/drinking on calls.
 If you can avoid it – try not to eat on calls unless it’s a teambuilding exercise and you all are eating.